violetwei/Event-Registration-App/README.md

 # Event-Registration Application

-## Description of Event Registration System
+## Description of the Event Registration System

 #### We assume that the following description is elicited from stakeholders (e.g., potential customers):